HmelevskySS/Marketplace/README.md

+# Note!

+This is a test project that is no longer actively maintained.
+As a result, some tests may be outdated or broken.

-# Automated Testing Project for 21vek.by
+## Automated Testing Project for 21vek.by

 This repository contains a set of automated tests for the [21vek.by](https://www.21vek.by/) website, written using the latest principles and best practices in testing.